Gu-Youngfeng/Config-Optimization/README.md

 # Config-Optimization
 This project includes implementations of different configuration optimization methods in prior papers.
+Note that due to the randomness of each method, we can roughly replicate their experimental results in folder `/experiments/`.

 ### 1. CART method